Frequently Asked Questions About

 Our puppies are all AKC registered, microchipped, examined by our veterinarian, up-to-date on their vaccinations and deworming.

-The pups have been socialized, started on crate training and attention exercises.
+The pups have been socialized, started on crate training, recall and attention exercises.
 Also, they come with a puppy package, which includes a puppy kong and treats, puppy food and blanket that has mom’s scent on it.